A variety of skills are needed for every job, there’s no doubt about that.

 How Technical Skills and Soft Skills Work Together

-Both technical and soft skills are important for professional success in the workplace.
+Both technical and soft skills are essential for professional success in the workplace.
 Technical skills are needed to complete specific tasks, while soft skills help to maximize the effectiveness of those skills when working with others.

 Jobs require the seamless integration of both technical and soft skills.
 An ideal combination allows people to work efficiently and effectively in a team environment.